 6. Once the chitterlings are cleaned and trimmed, you can proceed to cook them according to your recipe.
 Chitterlings are typically slow-cooked with seasonings such as onions, garlic, and spices to enhance their flavor.

-See also How long to cook small meatballs in the oven
+See also How long does cooked brown rice last in the refrigerator

 Note: It is important to handle chitterlings with proper hygiene precautions, as they can carry bacteria.
 Wash your hands thoroughly with soap and water before and after handling chitterlings, and ensure that all utensils and surfaces are clean to prevent cross-contamination.